deepakandeli/SMAX_MIG_TOOL_AUTO/README.md

-1.9 Fixes related to Logging SFM dependent list post validation 1.10 Fixes related to expanding the validation screen 1.11 Fixes the "No component selected for deployment" scenario
+1.9 Fixes related to Logging SFM dependent list post validation 1.10 Fixes related to expanding the validation screen 1.11 Fixes the "No component selected for deployment" scenario 1.12 Added Try-Catch block to progress if one of the iteration fails instead of terminating the job